AlexanderMoerseburg/BulkRNASeq/README.md

 ### Prepare Reference

-Whether you will run at genome level or transcripts level, you can use our  Makefile to pull the reference if needed (See below).

 For the sake of reproducibility, we provide a makefile to pull the reference; HUMAN or Mouse.
-More references will be included.
+But you can include any reference you wish to use.
+We are giving examples using Human and Mouse genome.

 For Human Ensembl GRCh37: